croservices/cro-website/docs/reference/cro-http-client.md

 redirect, the request object will be that of the redirected request, not the originally sent request.

+## Setting the user agent

+By default, `Cro::HTTP::Client` sends a `User-agent` header with the value `Cro`.
+This can be done at the request level:

+    my $resp = await Cro::HTTP::Client.get: 'example.com',
+        user-agent => 'MyCrawler v42';

+Or set at construction time when making an instance of the client, in which case it will be used for all requests (unless overridden in a specific request):

+    my $client = Cro::HTTP::Client.new:
+        user-agent => 'MyCrawler v42';

+To suppress sending a `User-agent` header, pass either `False`, `Nil`, or the empty string.

 ## Adding extra request headers

 One or more headers can be set for a request by passing an array to the